Retreats

 Cognitive depression

 In detail, cognitive depression, or cognitive biotype, is characterized by intellectual slowing and periods of insomnia.
-The person is affected by decreased activity in the frontal cortex, which can result in difficulties in planning ahead, exercising self-control, maintaining concentration, and correcting inappropriate behaviors.
+Decreased activity in the frontal cortex affects the person, leading to difficulties in planning ahead, exercising self-control, and maintaining concentration.
+It also hampers their ability to correct inappropriate behaviors.

 According to a study on cognitive depression published in JAMA, this new form of mental illness appears to be resistant to antidepressants that target serotonin, such as Sertraline (Effexor).